kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 Another drawback can be seen just by looking at the name (**client**-side apply).
-Being **client** side means that each client has to provide the apply-logic on its own, which at that time was only properly implemented inside kubectl, making it hard to be replicated inside controllers.
+Being **client** side means that each client has to provide the apply-logic on its own, which at that time was only properly implemented inside `kubectl`, making it hard to be replicated inside controllers.

-This added kubectl as a dependency (either as an executable or in the form of Go packages) to all controllers that wanted to leverage the apply-logic.
+This added `kubectl` as a dependency (either as an executable or in the form of Go packages) to all controllers that wanted to leverage the apply-logic.

 However, even if one managed to get client-side apply running from inside a